BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/docs/combining-streams.overview.md

   - To solve it we refactor the give HTTP service to get more control over when we fetch the data
   - this reviles one of the special behaviours of `forkJoin` and we need to rethink it usage
   - http-service-v1
-- [ ] We learn the difference of `forkJoin` and `combineLatest`
+- [ ] We learn the difference between `forkJoin` and `combineLatest`
   - this knowledge helps us to refactor the service and component.
   - combineLatest
 - [ ] As we go we start to introduce more features into our UI
    - again we run into a problem, this time over-rendering.
    - zip
 - [ ] As it was quite technical so far we learn about `withLatestFrom` with a more playful example
-  - by doing so we understand the concept of `promary` and `secondary` streams
+  - by doing so we understand the concept of `primary` and `secondary` streams
   - withLatestFrom
-- [ ] With a fresh and open mine we think about those concepts in combination with a UX Pattern called `opt-in updates`
+- [ ] With a fresh and open mind, we think about those concepts in combination with a UX Pattern called `opt-in updates`
   - to give a better experience to our users we implement this pattern in our example